Moshe Lewin: Biography

+Following his graduation, Lewin worked as a directeur d'études at the École pratique des hautes études in Paris from 1965 to 1966 and a senior fellow at Columbia University from 1967 to 1968.
+He then received an appointment as a research professor at the University of Birmingham in the United Kingdom in 1968.
+In 1978, he moved to the United States and became a professor of history at the University of Pennsylvania, teaching there until his retirement in 1995.
+At Pennsylvania, he co-directed a series of influential seminars on the Soviet Union jointly with Alfred Rieber.
+He advised various agencies of the US government during the Cold War.
+In the early 1980s, he initiated the European Nuclear Disarmament movement along with Ken Coates and E. P. Thompson.

+He was a regular contributor to the French monthly Le Monde diplomatique.
+He made his last visit to Israel in 1995.

-Lewin died on 14 August 2010 in Paris.
+Lewin died on 14 August 2010 in Paris and was buried at the Montmartre Cemetery.
+A letter from Eric Hobsbawm was read at his funeral.
 His papers are housed at the University of Pennsylvania in Philadelphia.

-Academic career and major publications
+Academic work and major publications

-Newly qualified with his doctorate, Lewin was named Director of Study at l'École des hautes études, Paris, where he served from 1965 to 1966.
-During this time he converted his Sorbonne dissertation into a book, published in French in 1966 and in English two years later as Russian Peasants and Soviet Power.

 Russian Peasants and Soviet Power (1968)

+During the Paris period, Lewin converted his Sorbonne dissertation into a book, published in French in 1966 and in English two years later as Russian Peasants and Soviet Power.
 This monograph dealt with the Soviet grain procurement crisis of 1928 and the associated political battle, a bitter fight which resulted in a decision to forcibly collectivize Soviet agriculture.

 In this work, Lewin emphasized collectivization as a practical (albeit extreme) solution to a real world problem facing the Soviet regime, one out of several potential solutions to a crisis situation.
 Rather than an inevitable and predestined action, collectivization was cast as a brutal manifestation of realpolitik — a view in marked contrast to the traditionalist historiography of the day.
 Russian Peasants and Soviet Power was initially projected as the first part of a long study of the social history of Soviet Russia down to 1934, although the project seems to have been abandoned, perhaps as duplicative of the work of British historians E.H.
 Carr and R.W.
 Davies.